Average non-vanishing of Dirichlet $L$-functions at the central point: Lemma : error term

 By the reasoning immediately after Proposition \ref{prop: cancellation in n}, the bound \eqref{eq: E2' after canc in n var} allows us to assume $N \leq M Q^{-2\epsilon}$, so that $N \leq Q^{\frac{1}{2}}$, regardless of whether $CLM \ll B$.
 In the case $CLM \ll B$, the bound \eqref{eq: E2' after canc in n var} becomes

 which of course is acceptable.

 At this point we can follow the rest of the proof in section \ref{sec: IS MV error}.
-With $N \leq Q^{\frac{1}{2}}$ we can apply the reciprocity formula \eqref{eq: mod1 reciprocity} and show the error term is sufficiently small.
-After changing variables $bn \rightarrow n$ the rest follows \emph{mutatis mutandis}.
+We change variables $bn \rightarrow n$, and the rest follows \emph{mutatis mutandis} (it is important that with $N \ll Q^{\frac{1}{2}}$ we have $BN \ll Q^{1-\epsilon}$).
 This completes the proof of Lemma \ref{lem: main term B MV}.